Corsican immigration to Puerto Rico: Casa Franceschi Antongiorgi

 The Casa Franceschi Antongiorgi (Franceschi Antongiorgi House) was built in 1907 by the French architect André Troublard for Alejandro Franceschi Antongiorgi, a rich landowner and lover of the arts.
 He frequently held banquets, concerts and meetings with visiting artists in his house.

 Casa Antonio Mattei Lluberas

-The Casa Antonio Mattei Lluberas, also called La Casona Césari (Césari House) was built in 1893 by Antonio Mattei Lluberas.
+The Casa Antonio Mattei Lluberas, also called La Casona Césari (Césari Mansion) was built in 1893 by Antonio Mattei Lluberas.
 This house is also known as "The House with Twelve Doors."
 Later, it was acquired by Ángel Césari Poggi, husband of Ángela Antongiorgi Rodríguez.
 The Césari Antongiorgi family was instrumental in the development of the sugar industry in the southern region of the island.

 Chalet Amill

 The Chalet Amill was built in 1914 by architect Tomás Olivari Santoni for Ángel Antongiorgi Paoli.
 Antongiorgi Paoli gave the chalet to his daughter Ana Lucía as a wedding gift when she married Juan Amill Rodríguez.
 The couple soon divorced.
 By the mid-1920s, the chalet was converted into a hotel, first named as the Auristela Hotel and then as the Paris Hotel.
 This hotel was owned by Lola Bartolomei, the daughter of Francisco Bartolomei.
 The Bartolomei family were first-generation Corsican immigrants who owned coffee plantations in this area.